-The frequency with which pulmonary metastases can metastasize to regional LNs is unclear but appears to be influenced by tumor histology (higher in colorectal, breast, and renal cell carcinoma and less in sarcoma and melanoma).
-Autopsy series demonstrated a 33% incidence of mediastinal LN metastases in patients with nonpulmonary carcinoma [37].
-The incidence of intra-thoracic LN metastases at the time of PM for colorectal cancer is higher than other epithelial pathologies and ranges from 12% to 44% [38, 39].

-In these retrospective series, mediastinal LN metastases were a significant negative indicator for survival.
-Hamaji and colleagues [39] reported outcomes of 319 patients who underwent mediastinal LN assessment during PM for colon cancer, where 5-year survival was 48% in the LN-negative group and 21% in the LN-positive group.
-The location of intrathoracic LNs (hilar or mediastinal) did not influence survival [39].
-In a larger retrospective series of 883 patients undergoing PM for an array of pathologies, 3-year survival for patients with LN metastases was 38% compared with 69% in LN-negative disease [35].
+The frequency with which pulmonary metastases can metastasize to regional LNs is unclear but appears to be influenced by tumor histology (higher in colorectal, breast and renal cell carcinoma and less in sarcoma and melanoma).
+Autopsy series demonstrated 33% incidence of mediastinal LN metastases in patients with non-pulmonary carcinoma.
+[37] The incidence of intrathoracic LN metastases at the time of PM for colorectal cancer is higher than other epithelial pathologies and ranges from 12-44%.
+[38, 39] In these retrospective series, mediastinal LN metastases were a significant negative indicator for survival.
+Hamaji and colleagues reported on 319 patients who underwent mediastinal LN assessment during PM for colon cancer where 5-year survival was 48% in the LN negative group and 21% in the LN positive group.
+The location of intrathoracic LNs (hilar or mediastinal) did not influence survival.
+[39] In a larger retrospective series of 883 patients undergoing PM for an array of pathologies, 3-year survival for patients with LN metastases was 38% compared to 69% in LN negative disease.
+[35]

 As surgeons select appropriate patients for pulmonary metastasectomy, the presence of intrathoracic LN involvement with lung metastases gives reason to pause.
 Published retrospective series across varying pathologies universally document worse survival in patients harboring intrathoracic LN metastases.
 This has prompted a call for more thorough preoperative evaluation of patients.
-In 2010, the European Society of Thoracic Surgeons argued for mediastinal LN sampling before metastasectomy and suggested that best practice would be to exclude patients from PM with thoracic nodal disease [40].
-The counter argument is that LN assessment allows for stratification of patients across different treatment strategies.
-For example, patients who undergo curative PM with LN-negative disease may be better suited for an observation strategy, whereas those with LN-positive disease might benefit from systemic treatment.
-As more effective systemic therapies evolve, patients may evolve to consideration of interval PM of residual or oligoresistant disease in the lungs.
+In 2010, the European Society of Thoracic Surgeons argued for mediastinal LN sampling prior to metastasectomy, and suggested that best practice would be to exclude patients from PM with thoracic nodal disease.
+[40] The counter argument is that LN assessment allows for stratification of patients across different treatment strategies.
+For example, those patients who undergo curative PM with LN negative disease may be better suited for an observation strategy, whereas those with LN positive disease might benefit from systemic treatment.
+As more effective systemic therapies evolve, patients may evolve to consideration of interval PM of residual or oligo-resistant disease in the lungs.